alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## Hacks

 Performance optimization is an iterative process.
-Let's take a look at the General Exploration analysis of the current state again:
+Let's take a look at the General Exploration analysis of the latest optimized version again:

 ![General Exploration - Divider]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneGEDivider.png)

 We can spot that VTune Amplifier highlighted the Divider unit, it shows us that almost 50% of execution time spent there.
-Some arithmetic operations like division and square root take considerably longer than addition or multiplication, and performed by the DIV unit.
-Indeed we have a modulo operation in the following code that calculates an index into an array of entries:
+Some arithmetic operations like division and square root take considerably longer than addition or multiplication.
+They performed by the DIV unit.
+Indeed, we have a modulo operation in the following code that calculates an index into an array of entries:

 ```csharp
 public AhoCorasickTreeNode GetTransition(char c)